What is Cloud Computing: Definition, History, Types, Deployment models

 When to use PaaS

-1. Application Development: can be used to build and deploy applications quickly and cost-effectively.
-It benefits developers who must focus on building the software rather than dealing with the hardware and software configurations.
+1. Application development involves developing applications and releasing them quickly and cost-effectively.
+It allows developers to only concentrate on the development rather than managing hardware and software configurations.

-4. Cost Savings: PaaS can be a cost-effective option for users and businesses that want to avoid the upfront cost of buying and maintaining their software and hardware.
-It also eliminates software licensing costs and covers security patches, updates, and administrative overhead.
+4. Cost Savings: PaaS is a cost-effective choice for individuals and companies who want to avoid the upfront costs of purchasing and maintaining their hardware and software.
+It also removes the need for software licensing costs, security patches, and administrative tasks.

 Examples of PaaS: Rental Housing